 The purpose of this site

-I am fascinated by military history, especially the Napoleonic era and live very near Kensal Green Cemetery.
+I am fascinated by military history, especially the French Revolutionary and Napoleonic Wars era (1792-1815) and live very near Kensal Green Cemetery.
 This was the first public cemetery established in London when the law was changed to permit burials in places other than church yards.
-It was opened in 1833 and became very fashionable, especially when plots were reserved for members of the royal family.
+It was opened in 1833 and became very fashionable when plots were reserved for members of the royal family.

 Kensal Green (formally known as The General Cemetery of All Souls, Kensal Green) has been managed and run by the same company throughout, unlike the others started in the same period (often known as the Magnificent Seven).